prelich/Cega/README.md

        - sigmas are the standard deviations of the LoG filter, we used 1 and 1.5, but you can use any arbitrary number of scales

-       - KLThreshold is the threshold of the KL divergence of the max pixel in the neighborhood Try out testCega.m, it will plot the results of cega.m in matlab for you.
+       - KLThreshold is the threshold of the KL divergence of the sum of pixels in a 3x3 pixel neighborhood about the max pixel
+Try out testCega.m, it will plot the results of cega.m in matlab for you.

 ## Other MATLAB files of interest: